jestjs/jest/website/blog/2018-05-29-jest-23-blazing-fast-delightful-testing.md

 ## Snapshot Property Matchers

-Often times, objects you're snapshotting contain generated values like Dates and IDs.
+Often, objects you're snapshotting contain generated values like Dates and IDs.
 Jest now allows you to pass properties to the snapshot matcher which specify the structure of the data instead of the specific values.
 These property matchers are then verified before serializing the matcher type (instead of the value), giving you consistent snapshot results across test runs.

 ![Snapshot Property Matchers](/jest/img/blog/23-snapshot-matchers.png)